-If you are applying for a student visa, have been denied or have other questions about the legal requirements for studying in the United States, contact an experienced immigration attorney at Hanlon Law Group, P.C.
+If you’re applying for a student visa, facing a denial, or have inquiries about the prerequisites for studying in the U.S., reach out to a knowledgeable immigration lawyer at Hanlon Law Group.

-There are two types of student visas: F-1 visas for students enrolled full-time in colleges, universities, seminaries, conservatories and other educational institutions and language training programs; and M-1 visas for people pursuing nonacademic or vocational studies.
-As with other nonimmigrant visa applicants, those seeking a student visa must apply for one with their local U.S. consulate or embassy and schedule an in-person interview.
+The U.S. offers two primary student visas: F-1 visas for those joining full-time academic programs like colleges, universities, and language training; and M-1 visas for individuals pursuing nonacademic or vocational courses.
+Like other nonimmigrant visa seekers, student visa aspirants must liaise with their nearest U.S. consulate or embassy for an in-person interview.

 Each student’s scenario can differ, leading to varying documentation requirements.
 Typically, students should be ready to present: